 Everything begins with an assessment, because if we're not assesssing, we're guessing.

-- simple information about what your injury is, how it heals, why it happened, and how to avoid it in the future.
+- simple information about what your injury is, how it heals, why it happened, and how to avoid it in the future (knowledge is power!)

 Rehabilitation is an active process, requires at least some time and effort on your part, and will require a variable number of follow up visits.

 Once the injury itself is on the road to recovery, we can then carry out the most detailed & in-depth Running specific assessment you will ever have, which will identify any further restrictions and dysfunctions which could leave you vulnerable to running injuries in the future.
 This will include a full Running Gait Analysis together with an assessment of Foot & Ankle Function (if we haven't done them already), and will allow us to develop a custom, bespoke, training program to rehabilitate your entire body to prevent future injuries, by improving your mobility, core stability, balance, strength and power.
 We can also liaise with your Running Coach to optimise your training and technique to make the most of your abikities and reduce the risk of further running injuries.
 Don't have a running coach?
 We can put you in touch with the best running coach in Gloucester!

 A structured, bespoke running injury rehabilitation program will identify your current injury, and can correct these restrictions and dysfunctions, improving your gait and reducing the chance of injury.